pretix/pretix-docs/docs/trust/privacy/cookies.md

 <td><code>pretix_language</code></td>
 <td>Language ID, such as "en" or "de"</td>
 <td>10 years</td>
-<td>Storage of the user's selected language to display the ticket shop in such that we cna later show the shop in the same preferred language.
+<td>Storage of the user's selected language to display the ticket shop in such that we can later show the shop in the same preferred language.
 Will only be set if the user explicitly sets the language.<br>
 We consider the cookie to be technically necessary to provide the desired functionality and therefore not require consent before setting it.
 Using this cookie for tracking is practically impossible due to the low information content.</td>